Users’ Rating (Click a star to rate this gun.)

 Moving down to the full-sized, solid, forged 4140 steel frame, the mainspring housing and front strap sport 25 LPI checkering.
-A silver colored, serrated aluminum trigger has an over-travel stop and contrasts nicely with the black pistol frame.
-And, DSC has milled a 1913 picatinny rail into the dust cover.
+A silver colored, serrated aluminum trigger has an over-travel stop and contrasts nicely with the black pistol frame I received (available finishes include black nitride, black nickel and satin nickel).
+And, my DSC had a 1913 picatinny rail milled into the dust cover (you can also get the DSC without a rail).
 This rail will accept all manner of light/laser combinations.

 Finally, the gun carries black composite grips with deep scallops for a rock-solid purchase.